Sorry, I Didn't Know: Production

 The series was created by Fraser Ayres and Minnie Ayres.
 The presenter Jimmy Akingbola served as producer.
-Akingbola found presenting to be "fun and yet surreal"—his previous background was in acting.
+Akingbola found presenting to be "fun and yet surreal"; his previous background was in acting.
 The programme is produced by Triforce Productions, which Akingbola and Fraser Ayres co-founded.

 In October 2016, it was announced that ITV commissioned a pilot, along with three other programmes featuring BAME comedians, to be aired in the run-up to the November 2016 MOBO Awards, which recognise excellence in black music.
 The pilot aired on ITV2 on 3 November 2016 at 8:30 p.m. to an estimated 157,000 viewers.

-In May 2020, Akingbola commented on Twitter that the show had been rejected by ITV, the BBC, Channel 4, Channel 5 and Sky UK and that the production company was now looking to get the show commissioned in the United States.
-In July 2020, he told Radio Times that the rejections were sometimes without comment and sometimes described the show as "a bit niche".
+In May 2020, Akingbola noted on Twitter that the show had been rejected by ITV, the BBC, Channel 4, Channel 5 and Sky UK.
+He said that the production company was now looking to get the show commissioned in the United States.
+In July 2020, he told Radio Times that the rejections were sometimes without comment, and sometimes described the show as "a bit niche".

-The show was one of four shows commissioned for ITV as part of the 2020 Black History Month, celebrated in October in the United Kingdom.
+The programme was one of four shows commissioned for ITV as part of the 2020 Black History Month, marked in October in the United Kingdom.
 The others were Alison Hammond: Back To School, Craig & Danny: Funny, Black and on TV and IRL with Team Charlene.
 ITV additionally ran documentaries and other programmes relating to Black History Month, and a series of "It's all about" idents made by Black artists.
-It was Triforce Productions's first primetime programme and the first directing credit for Jan Genesis.
+Sorry, I Didn't Know was Triforce Productions's first primetime programme, and the first directing credit for Jan Genesis.
 The first series ran for four episodes.

 The show's commissioning followed a resurgence of the Black Lives Matter movement after the May 2020 murder of George Floyd.
 Akingbola said that he did not think audiences had changed substantially since the pilot in 2016, only that "the need to serve them properly has increased exponentially" as the Black Lives Matter movement brought "a spotlight to the lack of inclusion".
 He criticized the pigeonholing of the programme as a "black show", aiming to disprove that "that black content does not appeal to mainstream audiences".
 Akingbola said that he hoped to see "non-tokenised shows throughout the year" in future.
 He said that the crew would "love to have the opportunity" to be renewed for a second series and that the programme "wasn't made just for October".

 In June 2021, ITV announced that it had renewed the series for another five episodes, which aired the same October.

-A third series of five episodes was filmed at the Riverside Studios in Hammersmith in June 2022, to be broadcast in October of the same year.
-Jimmy Akingbola and team captain Chizzy Akudolu return, although it is unknown if Judi Love is part of the latest series.
+A third series of five episodes was filmed at the Riverside Studios in Hammersmith, west London, in June 2022 and broadcast in October of the same year.
+Akingbola and team captain Chizzy Akudolu returned.
 Guests include White Yardie, Shaun Wallace, Russell Kane and Verona Rose.

+In June 2023, ITV commissioned the programme for a fourth series.
+It was filmed in July for a November premiere, marking the first time the series fell outside ITV's Black History Month schedule.